palette-diagram/palette-diagram/README.md

 - The (i,k) element in the DataFrame represents a quantity for *k*th category in *i*th dataset.
 - The DataFrame must have column names representing the category labels.
-- The indices (the first column) will be used as the dataset ID in `data_ordering.csv`
+- The DataFrame must have indices, which will be used as the dataset ID in `data_ordering.csv`
 - The value of each cell has to be non-negative.
 - A dataset is allowed to have missing cells (`nan`).
 The missing cells are filled with zeros.